Interactive Brokers: History

 Also in 1983, Timber Hill expanded to 12 employees and began trading on the Philadelphia Stock Exchange.
 In 1984, Timber Hill began coding a computerized stock index futures and options trading system and, in February 1985, Timber Hill's system and network was brought online.
 The system was designed to centrally price and manage risk on a portfolio of equity derivatives traded in multiple locations around the country.
 In 1985, Peterffy introduced his computer system to the New York Stock Exchange (NYSE), which allowed it.
 However, the stock exchange only allowed it to be used at trading booths several yards away from where transactions were executed.
 Peterffy responded by designing a code system for his traders to read colored bars emitted in patterns from the video displays of computers in the booths.
-This caused the exchange and other members to be suspicious of insider trading, which convinced Timber Hill to distribute instructions throughout the exchange, describing how to read the displays.
+This led the exchange and other members to suspect insider trading.
+Timber Hill responded by distributing instructions throughout the exchange, explaining how to read the displays.
 In response, the exchange required the company to turn the screens away from the trading floor, which prompted Peterffy to hire a clerk to communicate with the traders via hand signals.
 Eventually computers were allowed on the trading floor.

 In the 1980s, the company was located in the original World Trade Center.

 Timber Hill joined the Options Clearing Corporation in 1984, the New York Futures Exchange in 1985, and the Pacific Stock Exchange and the options division of the NYSE the following year.
 Also in 1985, the firm joined and began trading on the Chicago Mercantile Exchange, the Chicago Board of Trade and the Chicago Board Options Exchange.
 In 1986, the company moved its headquarters to the World Trade Center to control activity at multiple exchanges.
 Peterffy again hired workers to sprint from his offices to the exchanges with updated handheld devices, which he later superseded with phone lines carrying data to computers at the exchanges.
 Peterffy later built miniature radio transmitters into the handhelds and the exchange computers to allow data to automatically flow to them.